 Essentially, all you need to do is set up an account for one of these websites, create a campaign that details the trip you want to take and try to convince people to donate money.

 But why would a random stranger want to donate money for your dream holiday of relaxing in a tropical paradise?

 Well, they probably wouldn’t.
 However, if you’re planning to do some genuine good for others on your trip, you just may be able to use crowdfunding to help fund your travels.
 In fact, the majority of crowdfunding campaigns involve some level of philanthropy, such as volunteering for a charity or educational project.

 Types of crowdfunding

 If you’re interested in teaching underprivileged kids or working with disadvantaged people, Indiegogo’s community and education categories are a good place to start.
 In return, you can offer your skills and expertise to the donator, such as building a website, creating a gift or even bringing back a souvenir.

 However, crowdfunding can also be used between family and friends for more intimate and personal experiences.
-Crowdtilt was originally set up to coordinate payments for party bus rentals, but is now used to split the cost for experiences and events such as holidays between friends.
+The now defunct Crowdtilt was originally set up to coordinate payments for party bus rentals, but is now used to split the cost for experiences and events such as holidays between friends.
 This could be a great method of splitting up your costs for that group trip you’ve all talked about or even just to pay for the gas on that 12 hour jaunt across the country to catch a show or game.

 Another site, Honeyfund, was set up by a disillusioned couple not too impressed with the high fees and expensive travel bookings of numerous honeymoon registry services.
 Therefore, they set-up their own website for wedding guests to select a gift, print off a certificate and bring it along to the ceremony or reception.
 If you’re looking to make that dream honeymoon come true, this site may be your best bet.